-- 3.1 Review, develop, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in populated areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid civilian harm, including by restricting the use of explosive weapons with wide area effects in populated areas, when the effects may be expected to extend beyond a military objective.

-- 3.4 Ensure that our armed forces take into account the direct and reverberating effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with our obligations under applicable international law. - 3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.
+- 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - [3.3] Ensure that our armed forces.
+Implement policies and practices to ensure that, where we are party to armed conflict, our armed forces take all feasible precautions to avoid, and in any event to minimize, civilian harm-in particular by carefully assessing the use of explosive weapons with wide area effects in populated areas, adopt and implement a range of policies and practices to avoid civilian harm, including by restricting the use of explosive weapons with wide area effects in populated areas, when the effects may be expected to extend beyond a military objective. - 3.4 Ensure that our armed forces take into account the direct and reverberating effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with our obligations under applicable international law. - 3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.